openSUSE/ap4rc/README_DOVECOT.md

 `./conf.d/auth-sql.conf.ext` - Example authentication config using SQL query.

 `./dovecot-dict-sql.conf.ext` - Example dict config for SQL.
-This is where the SQL query and other database config goes, and tells dovecot how to find the relevant fields from the table and return various values. (referenced from within the auth-* files above )
+This is where the SQL query and other database config goes, and tells dovecot how to find the relevant fields from the table and return various values. (referenced from within the `auth-*` files above).

 Authentication configs are usually included from `./conf.d/10-auth.conf`.